Portage: Greco-Roman world

 The Diolkos was a paved trackway in Ancient Greece which enabled boats to be moved overland across the Isthmus of Corinth between the Gulf of Corinth and the Saronic Gulf.
 It was constructed to transport high ranking Despots to conduct business in the justice system.
 The 6 to 8.5 km roadway was a rudimentary form of railway, and operated from around 600 BC until the middle of the 1st century AD.

 The scale on which the Diolkos combined the two principles of the railway and the overland transport of ships was unique in antiquity.

 There is scant literary evidence for two more ship trackways referred to as diolkoi in antiquity, both located in Roman Egypt: The physician Oribasius (c.
 320–400 CE) records two passages from his first-century colleague Xenocrates, in which the latter casually refers to a diolkos close to the harbor of Alexandria, which may have been located at the southern tip of the island of Pharos.
 Another diolkos is mentioned by Ptolemy (90–168 CE) in his book on geography (IV, 5, 10) as connecting a false mouth of a partly silted up Nile branch with the Mediterranean Sea.

 Writing in the first half of the eighth century, Cosmas of Jerusalem describes the portage of boats across the narrowest part of the Thracian Chersonese (Gallipoli Peninsula) between the Aegean Sea and the Sea of Marmara.
 The peninsula there is six miles wide.
 Cosmas describes the dragging of small boats as common in his day for local trade between Thrace and Gothograecia.
 The motivation for this practice was to avoid the long detour around the peninsula and through the Dardanelles, but also to avoid the customs house at Abydos.
 It would have been too costly to regularly move large ships across the peninsula, but Cosmas says that Constantine IV did it, presumably during the blockade of Constantinople (670/1–676/7) when the Sea of Marmara and the Dardanelles were controlled by the Umayyads.
 Constantine is said to have "driven" the ships rather than dragged them, probably indicating the use of wheels.
 Archaeological evidence for a portage across the Thracian Chersonese is lacking, but it is possible that traces of it have been confused with traces of the Long Wall, which was restored by Justinian I in the 6th century.
 The region also saw extensive damage during the Gallipoli Campaign of 1915.

+Pre-Viking and Viking era northern Germany

+The Skagerak always has been treacherous for shipping and early navigators tried to avoid it.
+There are various river systems in (modern) northern Germany and southern Denmark where the watershed is narrow and low, such as between the Treene (discharging into the North Sea) and the Schlei (discharging into the Baltic) that would have allowed portage.
+There is no certain physical or written evidence, except that it is known that goods were transported along these routes between different merchant settlements.